History of Tonga: Kingdom of Tonga (1900–1970)

-Tonga became a British protected state under a Treaty of Friendship on May 18, 1900, when European settlers and rival Tongan chiefs tried to oust the second king.
-The Treaty of Friendship and protected state status ended in 1970 under arrangements established prior to her death by the third monarch, Queen Sālote.

 On 18 May 1900, to discourage German advances, the Kingdom of Tonga became a Protected State with the United Kingdom under a Treaty of Friendship signed by George Tupou II after European settlers and rival Tongan chiefs attempted to overthrow him.

-Foreign affairs of the Kingdom of Tonga were conducted through the British Consul.
-The United Kingdom had veto power over foreign policies and finances of the Kingdom of Tonga.
+The treaty provided for Tonga to conduct its foreign affairs only through the British consul, who would exercise jurisdiction over all foreign residents but would have no formal role in the internal affairs of Tonga.
+The consul was a deputy commissioner of the Western Pacific High Commission, but the commission's authority was limited to British subjects and other foreigners.
+Around the same time, New Zealand prime minister Richard Seddon unsuccessfully sought for Tonga to be annexed to New Zealand; he received the initial support of the Colonial Office but the High Commission lobbied for the protectorate to remain.
+In 1905, following threats of annexation, an agreement was reached with George Tupou II to further limit his powers, giving the consul greater influence in domestic politics.
+William Telfer Campbell, who was appointed consul in 1909, was viewed by Tongans as having exceeded his authority and George Tupou II secured his removal from office in 1913.
+Tupou's daughter Sālote served as queen from 1918 to 1965 and provided a period of relative stability in the relationship between Britain and Tonga.

 Tonga was affected by the 1918 flu pandemic, with 1,800 Tongans killed, around eight percent of the residents.

 For most of the 20th century Tonga was quiet, inward-looking, and somewhat isolated from developments elsewhere in the world.
 Tonga's complex social structure is essentially broken into three tiers: the king, the nobles, and the commoners.
 Between the nobles and commoners are Matapule, sometimes called "talking chiefs," who are associated with the king or a noble and who may or may not hold estates.
 Obligations and responsibilities are reciprocal, and although the nobility are able to extract favors from people living on their estates, they likewise must extend favors to their people.
 Status and rank play a powerful role in personal relationships, even within families.